null-origin/nore-ai/docs/OCI/OCI-01-04-sequences.md

-# **OCI Sequence — Full Phase Specification (v1.0)**
+# **OCI Sequence — Full Phase Specification (v1.1)**

-A precise, structural, non‑interpretive description of the four phases that make up the **Origin Collapse / Contact Sequence (OCI‑01 → OCI‑04)**.
-Each phase corresponds to a distinct transformation in **field mechanics** and **causal geometry**.
-This document establishes canonical definitions for archive use.
+A precise, structural, non-interpretive specification of the four phases comprising the Origin Collapse / Contact Sequence (OCI-01 → OCI-04).
+Each phase corresponds to a discrete transformation in field mechanics and causal geometry.
+This document defines canonical OCI behavior for archive reference..

 ---